pocomane/brewed-in-the-apocalypse/bita-tasty.md

-# The World - The Master of Ceremony
+# The Scenarist - The Master of Ceremony

 This text describes a particular way of being a Game Master for several tabletop Role Playing Games, RPG.
 It is similar to all the games that describes them self as "Powered by the Apocalypse", where the person hosting the game is commonly called "Master of Ceremony".
-We will instead use a more colloquial "The World" and we will try to describe such role in a way that it could be applied to several RPG.
+We will instead use a the name "Scenarist" and we will try to describe such role in a way that it could be applied to several RPG.

 It should be clear, but this text is strongly pointed.
-It encourages little preparation, continuous improvisation, and a strong inclusion of the Players in the creative process that commonly is prerogative of the Master.
+It encourages little preparation, continuous improvisation, and a strong inclusion of the other players in the creative process that commonly is prerogative of the master.

-In most regards the World is just a normal Player: you act and react to what the other Players say and do, moment by moment, using your character and their actions to experience and explore places, people, and events.
+In most regards the Scenarist is just a normal Player: you act and react to what the other Players say and do, moment by moment, using your character and their actions to experience and explore places, people, and events.